 To improve Magento 2 performance, at first, you have to find the performance issues.
 To do that, you need to have a good profiler.

-On the other hand, the problems on a “live” site may not be exactly the same as in the development environment.
+On the other hand, the problems on a “live” site may not be the same as in the development environment.
 Profiling only on the developer’s computer will show only part of the problem.

 To start working with Tideways, you need to create an account on Tideways:

-This completes the settings and we can start “researching the code”.
+Then we can start “researching the code”.

 (To download: Tideways Chrome extension)